uintdev/blog/content/network-unlocking-without-carrier-or-oem-intervention-on-mtk/index.md

 ## The company behind Navon

 Navon was a brand by `Hungaro Flotta KFT.` ([privacy policy](https://smartnavon.eu/adatvedelmi-tajekoztato/) [[archived](https://web.archive.org/web/20240317232751/https://smartnavon.eu/adatvedelmi-tajekoztato/)]).
-Notice how that's in the past tense?
+Notice how that is in the past tense?

 `Hungaro Flotta KFT.` (an LLC) filed for bankruptcy in late Q2 2023.
 This was noted, among other information about the proceedings, on their now-defunct website.
 <br>